evan-agileana/jquery_ui_filter/README.md

 - Adds bookmark support to accordions and tabs.
 - Scrolls to bookmarked accordion or tabs.
 - Gracefully degrades when JavaScript is disabled.
-- Defaults to original markup when a accordion or tabs widget is printed.
+- Defaults to original markup when an accordion or tabs widget is printed.

 INSTALLATION
 ------------